Gaurav138-Nan/FIFO-using-Verilog/README.md

 asynchronous to one another.

+**Design:**
 The design that we are going to do in verilog is based on the below diagram.
+Our FIFO has a depth of 8 and has a word size of 16 bits.

 ![image](https://user-images.githubusercontent.com/75901646/185785233-116cb225-d53b-4390-ae91-9874c086dacd.png)